I Love New Year: Box office

-Soundtrack
+and was unsuccessful at box office.

+Music and soundtrack

+The music for the film’s songs was composed by Pritam, along with Falak Shabir, Anupam Amod and DJ Phukan.
+The lyrics of the songs were penned by Sayeed Quadri and Mayur Puri, along with Falak Shabir.
+The background score of the movie was done by Aadesh Shrivastava.

 The song "Judaai" was recreated by Falak Shabir from a song previously composed by himself in 2013 of the same name.

-Music composed by: Pritam, Falak Shabir, Anupam Amod, R. D. Burman and DJ Phukan.
 The song "Aaja Meri Jaan" was recreated by DJ Phukan from a song composed by R. D. Burman in 1993.

-Lyrics written by: Mayur Puri, Sayeed Quadri and Falak Shabir.

-Background Score composed by: Aadesh Shrivastava.